BARRETTMEAG/Lucidum/0. Reading/Papers/README.md

 Paper Overview:

-- There are 15 papers with varying information on tapetum lucidum and the selected genes.
+- Consists of 15 papers with varying information on tapetum lucidum and the 5 selected genes (G6PD, IRBP, MC1R, RAG2, and Mitochondria).